- University will cost £9,250 for 2017/18 year of entry

 Instead, you take a loan from the government which you repay in small monthly amounts once you earn over £21,000 a year.
 (You don't start repaying your loan until the April after you leave university, even if you're earning over £21,000.)
 You can also apply for a maintenance loan to help cover your living costs, such as books, food and rent.

 The amount you repay each month is based on how much you earn, not the size of your loan, and you pay the same amount each month.
-Get an estimate on what your loan repayments would look like with our repayment calculator.
+Get an estimate on what your loan repayments would look like with the Student Finance repayment calculator.

 The money will be deducted automatically from your wages (just like tax and national insurance).
 You will stop making repayments if your salary drops below £21,000 - even if only for a short time - and any unpaid balance will be written off after 30 years.

-'Your loan can feel like a lot of money at first, but when you start paying it back, it comes straight out of your pay slip so you don't really notice.
+'Your loan can feel like a lot of money at first, but when you start paying it back, it comes straight out of your pay slip, so you don't really notice.
 Plus it's about the same amount as a phone or internet bill so it's not a huge chunk out of your wages.'
-Adam Clark, Hospitality and management student'
+Adam Clark, Hospitality and management graduate

 To make sure even more students can access financial support from the university, we are investing over £4 million in 2016-7 to provide a package of bursaries and financial support to students from England to make sure even more students can access financial support from the University.